24/7 Residential Care

 Recovery in a homelike environment that’s quiet and safe is a more comfortable option for clients who require intensive and supervised care.

 Our passionate, experienced care teams of physicians, psychiatrists, therapists, dietitians, and other healthcare and education professionals work together to develop a personalized treatment plan for each client in our residential programs.
-Multidisciplinary evidence-based therapies, including Cognitive Behavior Therapy and Dialectical Behavior Therapy (DBT), Maudsley Approach to Family-Based Treatment and integrative interventions, such as art and movement, address the full range of eating disorders and related health issues.
+Multidisciplinary evidence-based therapies, including Cognitive Behavior Therapy (CBT) and Dialectical Behavior Therapy (DBT), Maudsley Approach to Family-Based Treatment and integrative interventions, such as expressive arts and movement therapy, address the full range of eating disorders and related health issues.
 Individual and group therapy, as well as family therapy and nutrition education, reinforce the recovery process each day.

 The residential recovery experience helps clients and their families recognize and change destructive eating disorder behaviors and replace them with positive, lasting coping mechanisms that support a whole, joyful life.